 One such magazine article prediction was tied to a new corporate park in Kihei, Maui, Hawaii named the Maui Research and Technology Center (MRTC).
 The article forecasted that tremendous opportunities for jobs would follow because of it.
 Its location in Hawaii made it very appealing.
 So the prediction seemed logical.

 I made sure that I visited the MRTC while I was vacationing in Hawaii shortly after I read the article.
 I was astonished to find a huge, mostly empty corporate park with about three companies in it.
-That was back in 1997, so it might be worth checking out if you’re in the area.
+That was years ago, so it might be worth checking out if you’re in the area.

 Lesson: You’ve got to check things out and see if it fits you!